xinntao/BasicSR-examples/README.md

 #### :one: data

 We need to implement a new dataset to fullfil our purpose.
-The dataset is used to fed the data into the model.
+The dataset is used to feed the data into the model.

 An example of this dataset is in [data/example_dataset.py](data/example_dataset.py).
 It has the following steps.

 1. Read Ground-Truth (GT) images.
 BasicSR provides [FileClient](https://github.com/xinntao/BasicSR/blob/master/basicsr/utils/file_client.py) for easily reading files in a folder, LMDB file and meta_info txt.
 In this example, we use the folder mode.
 For more reading modes, please refer to [basicsr/data](https://github.com/xinntao/BasicSR/tree/master/basicsr/data)
 1. Synthesize low resolution images.
-We can directly implement the data procedures in the `__getitem__(self, index)` function such as downsampling and adding JPEG compression.
+We can directly implement the data procedures in the `__getitem__(self, index)` function, such as downsampling and adding JPEG compression.
 Many basic operations can be found in [[basicsr/data/degradations]](https://github.com/xinntao/BasicSR/blob/master/basicsr/data/degradations.py), [[basicsr/data/tranforms]](https://github.com/xinntao/BasicSR/blob/master/basicsr/data/transforms.py) ,and [[basicsr/data/data_util]](https://github.com/xinntao/BasicSR/blob/master/basicsr/data/data_util.py)
 1. Convert to torch tensor and return appropriate information

 **Note**:

 1. Please add `@DATASET_REGISTRY.register()` before `ExampleDataset`.
 This operation is mainly used to prevent the occurrence of a dataset with the same name, which will result in potential bugs
-1. The new dataset file should be end with `_dataset.py`, such as `example_dataset.py`.
+1. The new dataset file should end with `_dataset.py`, such as `example_dataset.py`.
 In this way, the program can **automatically** import classes without manual import

 In the [option configuration file](options/example_option.yml), you can use the new dataset: